iExecBlockchainComputing/iexec-apps/README.md

 # iexec-apps
-Dockerfile of all iExec apps
+Dockerfile of all iExec apps ready for iExec V5

+- ffmpeg
+- gnuplot